10 Best Herbal Teas For Throat Irritation

 echinacea purpurea tea

-Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy used to alleviate throat irritation and support immune health.
+Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy often used to support immune health and alleviate throat irritation.

 salvia officinalis tea